-For KS1 and KS2, the taught skills for IT and Computing are embedded within our Maestro curriculum model.
-This ensures full coverage of all skills across each key stage, revisiting/reteaching skills to ensure progress is embedded and built upon.
-However, when needed, staff will be directed with additional planning to ensure gaps throughout the curriculum (e.g. use of IT – including Office, as well as additional, bespoke Online Safety focuses, outside of Cornerstones/Jigsaw PSHE) are covered.
+For KS1 and KS2, the taught skills for IT and Computing are embedded within our curriculum model.
+This approach ensures full coverage of all skills across each key stage, revisiting/reteaching skills to ensure progress is embedded and built upon.
+However, when needed, staff will be directed with additional planning to ensure gaps throughout the curriculum (e.g. use of IT – including Office, as well as additional, bespoke Online Safety focuses, outside of our Cornerstones/Jigsaw PSHE provision) are covered.

 We plan to deliver skills in IT and Computing so that they build upon prior learning and fit in with our ambitious, spiral curriculum.
-An overview of where the skills are taught, and the contexts in which they are delivered, are available from the Curriculum Maestro website via the subject coordinator.
+An overview of where the skills are taught, and the contexts in which they are delivered, are available via the subject coordinator.

-We also plan to ensure that our pupils are exposed to a range of “Apps of the Months”.
-These apps are chosen in hopes of extending the children’s understanding and their use will be directed by the class teacher.
-At the end of each month, these apps will be evaluated by both pupils and staff, in hopes of them being implemented into lessons in the future.
+We also plan to ensure that our pupils are exposed to a range of apps and software resources.
+These apps and resources are chosen in hopes of extending the children’s understanding and their use will be directed by the class teacher.

-Additionally, each class will be expected to complete a termly, cross-curricular task, in which Computing and IT is used to display/progress skills in other lessons e.g. English (Persuasive Writing/Advertisement Creation) and or Maths (Step-by-step instruction of method use).
+Additionally, each class will aim to complete a termly, cross-curricular task (when possible) in which Computing and IT is used to display/progress skills in other lessons e.g. English (Persuasive Writing/Advertisement Creation) and or Maths (Step-by-step instruction of method use).

 Within the scheme of work, learning activities are sequenced to ensure continuity and progression.
 They are taught through a combination of direct teaching, providing children with first-hand experience, use of teacher prepared materials, educational visits and resources such as online software and programming hardware.